bahamas10/basher/README.md

 > not complicated enough to attract attention&trade; - [@mikeal](https://twitter.com/mikeal/status/443819733255598080)

 `basher` is configuration management without the complication.
-It is a single bash script that is responsible for running other scripts (bash or other) that do things like install software, start services, create users, etc.
+It is a single bash script that is responsible for running other scripts (bash or not) that do things like install software, start services, create users, etc.

 It's just bash, so it should work on any Unix or Unix-like operating system.